tmsmith/Dapper-Extensions/readme.md

 **Manual Installation**

 * Include SqlMapper.cs in your project (from Dapper project)
-* Include DapperExtensions.cs in your project
+* Include DapperExtensions.cs in your project (use CombineFiles.ps1 to generate this file)

 # Examples
 The following examples will use a Person POCO defined as: